lacanoid/datalink/docs/access.md

 This option does not require a datalinker.

-When `read_access` is `DB` then file owner and mode are changed to a value, configured in the datalinker, normally `postgres.postgres` and `0440`.
+When `read_access` is `DB` then file owner and mode are changed to a value, configured in the datalinker, normally `postgres.www-data` and `0440`.
 This makes file effectively owned and readable by the database server.

 In addition, if owner (of the table containing the datalink column) is equal to an